sfu-ireceptor/turnkey-service-php/README.md

 ### Loading many rearrangements
 :warning: Loading many rearrangements can take hours.
-We recomend using the Unix command `nohup` to run the script in the background, and to redirect the script output to a log file.
+We recommend using the Unix command `nohup` to run the script in the background, and to redirect the script output to a log file.
 So you can log out and come back later to check on the data loading progress by looking at that file.
 Example:

 ```
 nohup scripts/load_rearrangements.sh mixcr my_study_folder/*.txt > progress.log &